<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 In other words, Norway is considered to be an economically safe country to conduct business in, where the risk of complications from outside economic sources is mitigated.

-2) Highly competitive and efficient
+2) Norway is highly competitive and efficient

 Norway is ranked amongst the top countries in the world for competitiveness.
 The egalitarian culture and trust between employers and employees strengthen innovation processes and leads to efficiency.